percona/pmm-ui-tests/playwright-tests/CONTRIBUTING.md

 ### Locators

 * **Locators outside of a test.**
   This is a bad practice to use hard coded locators inside a test.
-All locators should ‘live’ inside a [Page Object](https://codecept.io/pageobjects/)
+All locators should ‘live’ inside a Page Object

 * **Try to use stable locators.**
   Ideally there should exist a dedicated attribute for each interactive element (“data-qa” attribute).
 But id, classname, text also used frequently. (try to use small xpath)

-* **Locators preference: locate() > CSS > Xpath**
+* **Locators preference: .getByXXX() > CSS > Xpath**
-  Try to use `locate()` builder as a first priority, and only then CSS.
+  Try to use `.getByXXX()` method as a first priority, and only then CSS.
 Use XPath as a last stand.

 ### Assertions